davidhodge931/ggblanket/README.md

     y_breaks with y_expand of c(0, 0), and x_limits default to NULL
     (i.e. min/max of x variable) and x_expand of c(0.025, 0.025)

-Hopefully, this is not too magical.
-But, I think this is a way to create a graph that visually has very nice symmetry, and is vital to the look and feel of {ggblanket}.

 ``` r
 storms %>%
   group_by(year) %>%